-Hiroshima marks 80 years since atomic bombing - 'Music for Peace Project - Martha Argerich's creation from the ruins
+Hiroshima marks 80 years since atomic bombing - 6th August 1945 - 'Music for Peace Project continues to evolve - Martha Argerich's creation from the ruins

 Must humanity continue this utter destructive madness, insanity, irrationality and erasure of empathy in wars in 2025 ?